Big Breakthroughs Seen in Below-the-Line Categories

 Many other questions remain.
 Could “Roma” helmer and DP Alfonso Cuaron be nominated in both categories, and will that film overcome its limited theatrical distribution window to join the other contenders on an equal footing?
 Will the director/DP duo of Barry Jenkins and James Laxton both score nominations for “If Beale Street Could Talk,” the way they did with “Moonlight?”

 Could Wes Anderson’s “Isle of Dogs” garner accolades not usually showered upon stop-motion works, realizing a breakthrough for the genre?
-Can films with lackluster reviews including “The Nutcracker and the Four Realms” surmount pundit opinions and gain recognition from artisans purely for their crafts merits?
-And will the music-heavy offerings vying for trophies this year — “A Star Is Born,” “Bohemian Rhapsody,” “Mary Poppins Returns” — be acknowledged below the line for more than their tunes?
+And what about films with lackluster reviews such as “The Nutcracker and the Four Realms.”
+Can they surmount pundit opinions and gain recognition from artisans purely for their crafts merits?
+And will the music-heavy offerings vying for trophies this year — “A Star Is Born,” “Bohemian Rhapsody,” “Mary Poppins Returns” — be acknowledged below the line for more than just their tunes?

 And what about past winners repeating their successes?
 From DP Linus Sandgren (“First Man”), who won an Oscar for his work on “La La Land,” to editor Chris Dickens (“Mary Queen of Scots”), who got the prize for “Slumdog Millionaire,” and composer Michael Giacchino (“Incredibles 2”), winner for “Up” — many contenders could receive a second or third trophy to grace their mantelpieces.